 No-one wants to sift through hours of holiday footage.
 Thankfully, the MySight has a one-touch highlight function that’ll stitch together a nifty reel of your best bits using your smartphone.
 If you’re feeling even more confident, you can activate the LifeLog mode: it’ll record a 10 second clip every three minutes - whatever you’re doing - until the battery runs out after 15 hours.

 OK, I’m sold.
 Where can I get this clever cam?

 Nowhere, yet.
-What you can do, though, is head over to the Kickstarter page where the MySight360 is seeking US$60,000 (up to S$86,000) of funding - and it’s already more than halfway there.
+What you can do, though, is head over to the Kickstarter page where the MySight360 is seeking US$60,000 (around ₹40lacs) of funding - and it’s already more than halfway there.
 There are some cool videos, too, of it’s video cropping smarts in action.